NyaomiDEV/opencore-x570-taichi/README.md

 ### All possible configurations on this board

-- The builtin Ethernet does not work reliably.
-This is down to the AppleIGB kernel extension being really bad, but also being the only kernel extension that's currently available for Monterey onwards.
-  The LucyRTL8125Ethernet kernel extension is included to support Realtek PCIe cards based on the RTL8125 chip (and variants), which are usually cheap to get on Amazon.
-Those also support 2.5Gbps networking (a step up since the builtin Ethernet port is only 1Gbps in speed), so the (small) price to pay is eventually worth it.
-  Furthermore, there's HoRNDIS (Android USB tethering kernel extension) included as a last resort, though the Wi-Fi will work both on recovery mode and on the final installed system.

-- Microphone and line inputs (AppleALC doesn't support that on AMD systems);

 - Onboard RGB controls (you can change your lighting from the BIOS anyway);

 - HDMI/DP audio is crackly, and that's due to the PAT fix by Shaneee (you could use algrey's PAT fix but that will make the GPU noticeably slower);